- Ages 9+

 Yes, Curious About Exeter is wheelchair friendly.

-Curious About Exeter has not told us if they are fully pushchair friendly.
+No, Curious About Exeter have stated they are not pushchair friendly.

 Curious About Exeter has not told us if they are dog friendly.